 Related: Choosing a business location

 An escape room owner will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.
-Some of the common local, state and federal registrations an escape room business may need, include a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+Due to local fire codes, escape room design may be impacted for the safety of customers.

-Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a escape room business is another.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start an escape room business is another.
+The borrower(s) will need to have good credit and personally invest 15-25% towards the total start-up cost to get a loan.

 Marketing is an ongoing activity for escape room businesses, especially since customers won’t naturally become returning customers unless the business offers a variety of escape experiences.
 A new business may benefit from investing in professional photography and videography to create effective marketing materials.
-Common marketing techniques include social media marketing, online advertising, direct mail, and radio advertising.
-Marketing costs will depend on the type and volume of each marketing activity performed.
+Common marketing techniques include social media marketing on Facebook, Instagram and Pinterest, online advertising with Google, Tripadvisor, Yelp, direct mail, and radio advertising.

 An escape room business needs several types of insurance for full coverage:

-- General liability insurance helps to protect the businesses from expenses that it might incur if a customer is ever hurt while on the business’ property.
+- General liability insurance protects the businesses from expenses that it might incur if a customer is ever hurt while on the business’ property.

-- Commercial property insurance helps to protect the business against losses if the escape room is ever damaged or destroyed by an event like a fire.
+- Commercial property insurance protects the business against losses if the escape room is ever damaged or destroyed by an event like a fire.

-- Workmans comp insurance helps to cover expenses like medical bills and legal fees that could result if an employee is ever hurt while on the job.
+- Worker’s compensation insurance helps to cover expenses like medical bills and legal fees that could result if an employee is ever hurt while on the job.

-- Commercial vehicle insurance (for portable escape room businesses) protects the business against legal fees and other expenses in case a business vehicle is ever involved in an accident.
+- Commercial vehicle insurance (for portable escape room businesses) protects the business against legal fees and other expenses if a business vehicle is ever involved in an accident.